LYRICA® (pregabalin) CV Side Effects | Safety Information | Diabetic Nerve Pain

 Give LYRICA time to work.
 It may take time for LYRICA to work.
-And you may feel side effects before you may start feeling an improvement.
+And you may feel side effects before you may start feeling diabetic nerve pain relief.
 If you do experience side effects, there may be things your doctor can do to help.
-So be sure to talk to your doctor and keep taking LYRICA every day as prescribed by your doctor.
+So be sure to talk to your doctor and keep taking LYRICA every day as prescribed.

 There are some instances where you may actually need to stop taking LYRICA.
 LYRICA may also cause serious, even life threatening, allergic reactions.
 Stop taking LYRICA and call your doctor right away if you have any signs of a serious allergic reaction.
 Some signs are swelling of your face, mouth, lips, gums, tongue, throat or neck or if you have any trouble breathing, or have a rash, hives or blisters.
 Otherwise, do not stop taking LYRICA without first talking to your doctor.

 Side effects may or may not go away.
 Across all clinical studies, the 2 most common side effects, dizziness and sleepiness, went away over time for some patients.
 For some patients, dizziness and sleepiness persisted throughout the studies.

 In clinical studies of diabetic nerve pain lasting up to 14 weeks, less than 6% of patients who were taking LYRICA gained weight, compared with less than 2% of patients taking a placebo.* Patients taking LYRICA gained an average of 3.3 pounds.
 Patients taking a placebo gained less than a half of a pound.

 Only 0.3% of patients in diabetic nerve pain studies decided to remove themselves from the studies because of weight gain.